awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 In the one-shot case, the operation MUST verify the whole message before outputting the header information.

-In the streaming case, the operation SHOULD release header informatoin before the message is verified, and it MUST be interpreted as unverified data.
+In the streaming case, the operation SHOULD release header information before the message is verified, and it MUST be interpreted as unverified data.

 This is important to release because a common use case for the header information is